Checkmk/ansible-collection-checkmk.general/CONTRIBUTING.md

         - `checkmk_var_bat` for general variables
     - Do not prefix the variable with an underscore ( `_` )
 - Tags
-    - When tagging roles, separate single words with dashes (`my-custom-tag`)
+    - When tagging roles or playbooks, separate single words with dashes (`my-custom-tag`)

 ## Tests
 We strive to provide the best possible quality with this collection, hence we have implemented tests, that verify different aspects of code quality.